 More Useful Functions to Support User Interaction

 Another very useful function is the direct comparison of data sets.
-Some viewers allow to align one data set on top of the other and change the transparency of each data set with a roll-bar.
+Some viewers allow to align one data set on top of the other and change the transparency of each data set with a slider.
 This allows to directly compare to data sets and see the differences by moving the roll-bar from left to the right.

 A modern imaging viewer should allow to anonymously export single or whole sets of images into a picture format, powerpoint presentation or even a video.